 How to get your notice of assessment

 After you’ve filed your tax return, your NOA can take between two and eight weeks before it’s sent to you (depending on whether you filed electronically or the old-fashioned way).
-You’ll either receive your NOA via snail mail, or via the CRA’s Online Mail service, which you can register for when you file your tax return electronically through CRA’s “My Account” tab.
+You’ll either receive your NOA via snail mail or via the CRA’s Online Mail service, which you can register for when you file your tax return by saying yes and/or providing your email address in the section asking you if you want to sign up for email notifications.

 If you’ve somehow misplaced your NOA or are suddenly panicking on whether you even received one to begin with, you can always easily access a copy of your NOA online In order to do that, you simply sign into your CRA account online.

-Once you’re signed in, click on “View mail” to see any NOAs issued to you after February 9th, 2015.
+Once you’re signed in, click on “Tax Returns” to see any NOAs issued to you after February 9, 2015.
 There you also have the option to download any NOA you want as a PDF.
+For any given tax year you had a reassessment, your NOA will also be listed here.

 Getting your tax refund

-Now that you’ve gotten your NOA and you (hopefully) haven’t received any nformation about any surprise payments that you owe, it’s time for the fun part of tax season: Getting your refund.
-Your refund is usually sent with your NOA in two weeks time if you file online, and in eight weeks time if you file on paper.
+Now that you’ve gotten your NOA and you (hopefully) haven’t received any information about any surprise payments that you owe, it’s time for the fun part of tax season: getting your refund.
+Unless you have signed up for direct deposit, the cheque containing your refund is sent with your NOA.
+If you have signed up for direct deposit, your refund will be automatically deposited to the account the CRA has on file for you and the paper NOA will be sent without a cheque.
+If you're signed up to receive email notifications, you won't receive either a cheque or a paper NOA.
+Everything will be received electronically and you'll have saved a tree!
 Keep in mind that this only goes for filing inside of Canada.
 Returns may take up to 16 weeks if you live outside Canada and file a non-resident personal income tax return.
 You can find more information on your tax refund here.